-If landlords are struggling to find tenants for premises, they will be more open to discussion.
+If landlords are struggling to find tenants for their commercial premises, they’ll be more open to discussion.
 You may be able to agree to lower monthly rent, a break clause, a rent-free period, and alterations or renovation of the building before occupation.
-But if queues are waiting to rent quality space, you will have a harder time negotiating terms.
+But if hordes of would-be tenants are queuing up to rent the premises, you’ll have a harder time negotiating terms.

 What terms can you negotiate in a commercial lease?